- Go Hiking

 - Our Community

 - About Us

-Wyanokie High Point Loop from Weis Ecology Center
+Wyanokie High Point Loop from the New Weis Center

 This loop hike passes by an old iron mine and climbs to an outstanding 360° viewpoint from which the New York City skyline can be seen.